MARTIMM/gnome-gtk3/docs/content-docs/tutorial/getting-started.md

 Next, we initialize a **Gnome::Gtk3::Main** object `$m` which will be used later on [7].

 Then we will setup a class to handle signals.
 These signals are registered after all widgets are setup and laid out [10-12].
 There is only one method defined in that class to stop the program.
-Our first GTK method is used here, `gtk-main-quit()` from the **Gnome::Gtk3::Main** class [11].
+Our first GTK method is used here, `.quit()` from the **Gnome::Gtk3::Main** class [11].

 Now we can start creating the widgets.
-There is only one widget **Gnome::Gtk3::Window** and initialized as a window with its title set to 'Example' [15].
+There is only one widget **Gnome::Gtk3::Window** and initialized as a window with its title set to 'Example' [15,16].

 Initialize the handler class and register signals.
-We use the `destroy` signal to call the `exit-program()` method in the handler object `$ash` [18,19].
+We use the `destroy` signal to call the `.exit-program()` method in the handler object `$ash` [19,20].

-Then show the window and everything in it [22] and start the main loop [24].
+Then show the window and everything in it [23] and start the main loop [25].

 To run the program, save the code in a file called `simple-example.pl6` and type the following on the command line (in windows you can double click on the filename).
 ```